 Fortunately, we now use sterile, disposable filiform needles that are on average 0.003 inches in diameter.
 When blood is drawn or injections given at your local western physician’s office or hospital, hypodermic needles that are on average 0.01 inches in diameter are used.
 Acupuncture needles are quite comfortable which is why physical therapists desire to use these needles for dry needling.

 Moxibustion is a heating technique that was used as early as 500 BCE.
 The dried herb, Artemesia Vulgaris, from the mugwort family, is formed into a cone about as big as a piece of rice, and it is heated on the patient’s body over an acupuncture point to circulate the qi and blood.
 In the five element tradition of acupuncture, needles are often used in conjunction with the practice of moxibustion.
 In 2015, Artemesinin, a compound of this species of Artemesia was designated as a new class of anti-malarial agents, a nobel prized recognition.
+In the five element tradition, “moxa” is used therapeutically over acupuncture points to increase circulation, tonify and regulate the blood and the qi.

 After your acupuncturist completes a two hour intake to understand who you are, listens to what your treatment goals are, and evaluates your 12 pulses, the needles are inserted into specific points on the body for your specific need.
 The number of needles depend on your treatment.
 A diagnosis of where you live within the five elements directs the treatment plan as it is the root cause of imbalance.
 When this causative factor is treated, many things will begin to improve as your system starts to rebalance.